taufiqhusada/py-bottom-up-attention/README.md

 ## Note
-1. If the weight is not automatically downloaded, please try manual downloading:
+1. ~If the weight is not automatically downloaded, please try manual downloading~:
    ```
    wget --no-check-certificate https://nlp1.cs.unc.edu/models/faster_rcnn_from_caffe_attr.pkl -P ~/.torch/fvcore_cache/models/
    wget --no-check-certificate https://nlp1.cs.unc.edu/models/faster_rcnn_from_caffe.pkl -P ~/.torch/fvcore_cache/models/
    ```
+   These backup links no longer work any more.
+Please directly contact me if there is any issue.
 2. The default weight is same to the 'alternative pretrained model' in the original github [here](https://github.com/peteanderson80/bottom-up-attention#demo), which is trained with 36 bbxes.
 If you want to use the original detetion trained with 10~100 bbxes, please use the following weight:
    ```
    http://nlp.cs.unc.edu/models/faster_rcnn_from_caffe_attr_original.pkl